Rrominet/mdtohtml/README.md

 ### How to setup *Neovim* to do this :

-You can use my open source rplugin [hooks](https://github.com/Rrominet/nvim-hooks) Once installed, create the following file in `~/.config/nvim/hooks.json` :
+You can use my open source rplugin [hooks](https://github.com/Rrominet/nvim-hooks) for this.
+Once installed (the instructions for its installation are [here](https://github.com/Rrominet/nvim-hooks)), create the following file in `~/.config/nvim/hooks.json` :
 ```json
 [
     {